Haplogroup L2: Haplogroup L2a1

 L2a can be further divided into L2a1, harboring the transition at 16309 (Salas et al. 2002).

-This subclade is observed at varying frequencies in West Africa among the Malinke, Wolof, and others; among the North Africans; in the Sahel among the Hausa, Fulbe, and others; in Central Africa among the Bamileke, Tikar, Fali, and others; in South Africa among the Khoisan family including the Khwe and Bantu speakers; and in East Africa among the Kikuyu from Kenya.
+This subclade is observed at varying frequencies in West Africa among the Mandinka, Wolof, and others; among the North Africans; in the Sahel among the Hausa, Fulbe, and others; in Central Africa among the Bakongo, Fali, and others; in South Africa among the Khoisan family including the Khwe and Bantu speakers; and in East Africa among the Kikuyu from Kenya.

 All L2 clades present in Ethiopia are mainly derived from the two subclades, L2a1 and L2b.
 L2a1 is defined by mutations at 12693, 15784 and 16309.
 Most Ethiopian L2a1 sequences share mutations at nps 16189 and 16309.
 However, whereas the majority (26 out of 33) Afro Americans share Haplogroup L2a complete sequences could be partitioned into four subclades by substitutions at nps L2a1e-3495, L2a1a-3918, L2a1f-5581, and L2a1i-15229.
 None of those sequences, were observed in Ethiopian 16309 L2a1 samples.
 (Salas 2002) et al.

 Haplogroup L2a1 has also been observed among the Mahra (4.6%).

 Haplogroup L2a1 has been found in ancient fossils associated with the Pre-Pottery Neolithic culture at Tell Halula, Syria.
 A specimen excavated at the Savanna Pastoral Neolithic site of Luxmanda in Tanzania also carried the L2a1 clade.
 Admixture clustering analysis further indicated that the individual bore significant ancestry from the ancient Levant, confirming ancestral ties between the makers of the Savanna Pastoral Neolithic and the Pre-Pottery Neolithic.

-L2a1 has been known to have origins in the United States of America, Israel, Syria, and Morocco.